Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Setup for the Arthur-Selberg trace formula for GL(n)

 we obtain a Haar measure on $G(\Q_p)$.
 The analogue of this integration formula also defines Haar measures on $M(\Q_p)$ for any $M\in\CmL(T_0)$.

-At the real place we use the same maximal compact subgroup and the same measures as in the first part of the paper.
-Globally we take the product measure.
+At the archimedean place we use the same maximal compact subgroup and the same measures as in Part~\ref{partI}.
+Globally we take the product measures.
 On $G(\A)^1$ we define a Haar measure via the exact sequence

 where the map $G(\A)\longrightarrow\R_{>0}$ is given by $g\mapsto |\det g|_{\A}$.